-Students who elect to enroll in a hybrid course are expected to participate in in-person instruction.
+Students who elect to enroll in a primarily face-to-face course are expected to participate in inperson instruction.
 If a student is uncomfortable attending in-person, the student should elect courses that are delivered online only and plan to take the hybrid or face-to-face course in a future semester.
 In the case that the student does not have the option to take the class at a later time (i.e. a graduating senior), the student must make arrangements with the instructor to "attend" all class meetings synchronously, when available, or asynchronously if approved by the instructor.